ms/buildtogether.tech/src/research.md

 If engineering is applied science, then [% b Eichberg2015 %] is a great example of software engineering.
-In it, the authors show that it's possible to identify a wide range of problems in code by comparing the actual <span i="flow graph!actual">flow graph</span> (which is the set of all possible paths through the program) with the <span i="flow graph!abstract interpretation">abstract interpretation flow graph</span> (which is the set of all paths once possible data values are taken into account).
+In it, the authors show that it's possible to identify a wide range of problems in code by comparing the actual [% i "flow graph!actual" %]flow graph[% /i %] (which is the set of all possible paths through the program) with the [% i "flow graph!abstract interpretation" %]abstract interpretation flow graph[% /i %] (which is the set of all paths once possible data values are taken into account).
 To make this more concrete, the control flow graph for: